TheCrowned/Post-Pay-Counter/readme.txt

 5. The tooltip with all the counting details

 == Changelog ==
+= 2.601 (2016/04/04) =
+* Fixed: issues with memcached (settings changes didn't reflect on stats).
+* Fixed: possible PHP errors with PHP 7.
+* Tweak: using local time format.
+* Tweak: using WP checked(), selected() and disabled() functions.

-= 2.519 (2016/03/28) =
+= 2.600 (2016/03/30) =
 * Huge **performance improvements**!
 Basing on our tests, with all counting types enabled (basic, words, visits (postmeta), comments and images), we managed to load 6500+ posts in around 10 seconds (overall stats disabled).
 * New: option to avoid making post titles clickable in stats (off by default, improves performance).
 * New: option to avoid making super-cautious spaces parsing in word count (off by default, improves performance).
-* New: option to avoid display of payment tooltips in stats (off by default, improves performance).
+* New: option to avoid display of payment tooltips in stats (on by default).
+* New: making use of WP_Object_Cache.
+If you use a permanent cache plugin, part of PPC requests will be cached as well.

 = 2.518 (2016/03/16) =
-* [New addon released](http://postpaycounter.com/user-roles-custom-settings) to set custom settings per user role!
+* [New addon released](http://postpaycounter.com/user-roles-custom-settings?utm_source=wprep&utm_medium=link) to set custom settings per user role!
 * Fixed: admins override permissions feature didn't check the user role, but manage_options capability (so non-admins who could manage_options would override permissions).
 * Fixed: PHP warning due to missing argument.
 * Fixed: addons page would display "Array" and no addons in some sites.